Consensys/quorum/docs/Permissioning/Usage.md

 * Upgrade Quorum to the latest version
 * Deploy the contracts
-* Execute the `init` method of `PermissionsUpgradable.sol` from the custodian account
+* Execute the `init` method of `PermissionsUpgradable.sol` from the guardian account
 * Copy the `permission-config.json`  to the data directory of each node
 * Bring `geth` up in `--permissioned` mode.